Skip to main content (Press Enter)

 Factors Influencing MPG

-Miles per gallon is an average reflecting different factors that influence the fuel efficiency of a vehicle, which means the miles per gallon you experience while driving your car may not exactly match the official mpg rating.
-Your miles per gallon may be higher or lower depending on various factors:
+Miles per gallon is an average reflecting different factors that influence the fuel efficiency of a vehicle, so your actual MPG may differ from the official rating.
+Your MPG may be higher or lower depending on various factors:

-1. Driving habits: Aggressive driving, which includes quick acceleration and hard stops, lowers gas mileage.
-Hauling heavy loads or towing trailers or other vehicles also reduces gas mileage.
+• Driving habits: Aggressive driving, like quick acceleration and hard stops, lowers gas mileage.
+Hauling heavy loads or towing also reduces fuel efficiency.

-5. Vehicle type: Larger and heavier vehicles tend to have a lower miles per gallon rating because they require more power to move than smaller, lighter cars.
+• Vehicle type: Larger and heavier vehicles tend to have a lower miles per gallon rating because they require more power to move.
 Other vehicle factors that impact your fuel efficiency include:

 • Hybrid drivetrain